qbituniverse/ai-r-core/README.md

 # ai-r-core

-Core set of resources for working with AI using R, RCode &amp; RStudio.
+Core set of resources for working with AI using R, RCode & RStudio.